 Measuring marketing performance

-- Marketing summary - Key marketing performance indicators tracked over time.
+- Marketing summary: Key marketing performance indicators tracked over time.

-- Marketing activities - Your most recent marketing activities and results, which you can filter by channel.
+- Marketing activities: Your most recent marketing activities and results, which you can filter by channel.

 To view the marketing performance data, go to the Marketing page in your Shopify admin.
+Staff members need the Home, Reports, and Marketing permissions to view the marketing performance data.

 Marketing summary

-You can see a summary of your marketing results on the Marketing page.
+You can view a summary of your marketing results on the Marketing page.
 By default, the date range displays the last 30 days, and compares to the previous 30 days.
 You can change the date range and the comparison date range by using the date picker.

-The summary includes the following metrics:
+The marketing summary includes the following metrics:

-- Online store sessions - The total number of sessions to your online store.
-A session is a period of continuous activity from a visitor where each visit they make to your online store is less than 30 minutes apart.
+Online store sessions | The total number of sessions on your online store.
+A session is a period of activity from a visitor where each visit they make to your online store is less than 30 minutes apart. |

-- Online store conversion rate - The percentage of sessions, out of the total number of sessions, that resulted in an order.
+Online store conversion rate | The percentage of total sessions that resulted in an order. |

-- Average order value (AOV) - The average value of all orders.
-The calculation is gross sales minus discounts, divided by the total number of orders.
+Average order value (AOV) | The average value of all orders.
+The AOV is calculated as gross sales minus discounts, divided by the total number of orders. |

-- Total sales - The net sales (gross sales minus discounts and returns), plus taxes and shipping.
-The calculation includes only orders from online store traffic, not from all sales channels.
+Total sales | The net sales (gross sales minus discounts and returns), plus taxes and shipping.
+This calculation includes orders from all sales channels. |

-- Sales attributed to marketing - The total number of sales that can be attributed to online store traffic that came from marketing campaigns created in Shopify and any third-party marketing sources that share data with Shopify.
+Sales attributed to marketing | The total value of sales that can be attributed to online store traffic that came from marketing campaigns created in Shopify and any third-party marketing sources that share data with Shopify. |

-- Orders attributed to marketing - The total number of orders that can be attributed to online store traffic that came from marketing campaigns created in Shopify and any third-party marketing sources that share data with Shopify.
+Orders attributed to marketing | The total number of orders that can be attributed to online store traffic that came from marketing campaigns created in Shopify and any third-party marketing sources that share data with Shopify. |

 Traffic insights

-- Online store traffic over time - All sessions within a selected period, compared to all sessions from the previous period.
+Online store traffic over time | All sessions within the selected time period, compared to all sessions from the previous time period. |

-- Online store conversion - The percentage of online store sessions that resulted in an order against the total number of sessions that converted and that didn’t convert.
+Online store conversion | The percentage of online store sessions that resulted in an order, as compared to the total number of sessions. |

-- Top traffic sources - The online sources that brought the most sessions to the online store within a selected period.
+Top traffic sources | The online sources that brought the most sessions to the online store within the selected time period. |

-- Top sales sources - The sources for online store sessions that generated the highest total sales within a selected period.
+Top sales sources | The sources for online store sessions that generated the highest total sales within the selected time period. |

-- Top traffic locations - The geographic locations associated with the highest online store sessions during the selected period.
+Top traffic locations | The geographic locations associated with the highest online store sessions during the selected time period. |

 View more detailed information about your online store traffic